NeonGraal/graphql-plus/graphql-plus/Schema.md

 > Note that Schema Modifiers include Scalar and Enum types as valid Dictionary keys.

 <details>
-<summary>Built-In Generic types</summary>
+<summary>Modifiers</summary>

+<i>The following GraphQlPlus isn't strictly valid but ...</i>

-Modifiers are equivalent to predefined generic Input and Output types as follows (not strictly GraphQl plus but close enough):
+Modifiers are equivalent to predefined generic Input and Output types as follows:

 ```gqlp
 "$T?"